Contrasting BIQI International (OTCMKTS:BIQIF) and Cal-Maine Foods (OTCMKTS:CALM)

 |N/A

-Cal-Maine Foods has a consensus price target of $55.00, suggesting a potential upside of 45.08%.
-Given Cal-Maine Foods’ higher probable upside, analysts plainly believe Cal-Maine Foods is more favorable than BIQI International.
+Cal-Maine Foods currently has a consensus target price of $55.00, suggesting a potential upside of 45.58%.
+Given Cal-Maine Foods’ higher probable upside, equities research analysts clearly believe Cal-Maine Foods is more favorable than BIQI International.

 Summary